juberrahman/DataScience-and-MachineLearning/README.md

 Reference:
+1. Applied Data Science, World Quant University and The Data Incubator.
-1. Data Scientist with Python Career Track- Datacamp
+2. Data Scientist with Python Career Track- Datacamp
-2. Python for Everybody by Dr. Charles Severance
-3. Data Scool by Kevin Markham
-4. R Graphics Cookbook by Winston Chang.
+3. R Graphics Cookbook by Winston Chang.
-5. R for Data Science by Garrett Grolemund and Hadley Wickham.
+4. R for Data Science by Garrett Grolemund and Hadley Wickham.
-6. Introduction to scientific programming and simulation using R by Jones, Owen.
+5. Introduction to scientific programming and simulation using R by Jones, Owen.